roboception/rc_genicam_driver_ros/README.md

   * serial number, e.g. `02912345`

-    IMPORTANT: preceed with a colon (`:02912345`) when passing this on the commandline or setting it via rosparam (see https://github.com/ros/ros_comm/issues/1339).
+    IMPORTANT: preceed with a colon (`:02912345`) when passing this on the commandline, setting it via rosparam or in the launch file (see https://github.com/ros/ros_comm/issues/1339).
-    This is not neccessary when specifying it as a string in a launch file.

   * user defined name (factory default is the name of the rc_visard's model), must be unique among all reachable sensors